 Last Updated on

-I first began traveling to Cuba in late 2015.
-Like many others, I’d been intrigued by the elusive island for years.
-Upon finally stepping foot on Cuban soil, I was captivated.
-The island embraced me with open arms and squeezed me tightly.
-Two months later, I was back.
-I had to see more.
-I “hitchhiked” from Baracoa all the way to Havana.
-Fast forward to late 2016, and I was back—but this time discovering more of central Cuba.
+Like many, I’ve been intrigued by the elusive island for years.
+The island embraced me with open arms and squeezed me tightly from Baracoa to Havana.
 By 2017, I was hauling three large suitcases through JFK with a one-way flight to Havana.
 I’ve now been to Havana countless times and there is always more and more to explore to its ever-changing nightlife, art, and restaurant scene!

-My constant trips to the island exhibited through my photography, news articles, and blogging have not gone unnoticed.
+My consistent trips to the island exhibited through my photography, news articles, and blogging have not gone unnoticed.
 So nearly every single day, someone will ask questions about travel to Cuba, specifically Havana.
 The general questions can feel a bit overwhelming because I have so much to recommend!
-So, my friends, I have FINALLY put together a list which I will continuously update.
+But now, my friends, I have FINALLY put together a list which I will continuously update.
 Here are the best and my top favorite experiences in Havana.
 Starting with…

 The Best Restaurants in Havana